drivers-seat/drivers-seat-api/docs/campaigns/README.md

 ## Qualifying Criteria for a Campaign

 Qualifying criteria allows the filtering of campaigns for specific users, devices, and or conditions.

+* If a campaign has been [dismissed](./campaign_actions/README.md#dismiss), it is always excluded.
+* If there is no other qualification critera, the campaign qualifies for all users.

-### Caller App Version
+### Qualify for specific App Version(s)

 Filter campaigns based on the version of the mobile app making the call.